hashicorp-demo-lab/splunk-demo/README.md

 1. Restart Splunk as part of the process
 1. Within the Splunk UI ensure that the collector token is enabled:
     1. Settings -> Data Inputs -> HTTP Event Collector -> Global Settings -> All Tokens = Enabled
-    1. Collect the Token Value for the HCP_Vault_Events
+    1. Collect the Token Value for the `HCP_Vault_Events`
 1. Open HCP Dashboard and navigate to your Vault cluster and then Metrics
 1. Configure the Splunk app with your HEC and token from above
     1. HEC Might look something like `https://splunk.cameron.aws.hashidemos.io:8088`
+    1. Note: there is no need to use the example from the HCP-V tutorial or from Splunk website!